robert-westenberger/knowledgebase/docker/image-manipulation.md

 Every valid `Dockerfile` starts with a `FROM` instruction.
 This is the base of the resultant image.

 ### EXPOSE
 The `EXPOSE` instruction is used to indicate the port that needs to be published.

+Using `EXPOSE` doesn't mean that you won't need to `--publish` the port.
+You'll still need to use the `--publish` option explicitly.
+The `EXPOSE` option works like documentation for someone who's trying to run a container using your image.
 ### Example - Custom nginx
 ```
 FROM ubuntu:latest